 Suppliers interested in taking part in Safe Harbour should enquire using the form below or contact SMMT direct for a confidential consultation

 SMMT will follow up with further details and to set up an initial consultation.

 Safe Harbour partners

 Safe Harbour has been developed in partnership with SMMT’s key UK vehicle manufacturer members and with support from a number of key partners:

 A number of ITPs (Independent Third Parties) alongside ILAs (Independent Legal Advisors) will be working with us:

 Background on Safe Harbour

-Safe Harbour has been developed by SMMT in response to the Covid-19 pandemic and its impact on automotive supply chains, however Safe Harbour will continue to support businesses facing new challenges, such as the energy crisis.
+Safe Harbour was developed by SMMT in response to the Covid-19 pandemic and its impact on automotive supply chains, however Safe Harbour will continue to support businesses facing new challenges, such as the energy crisis.